The 3 Gili's (Air, Meno and Trawangan)

 This makes it a site that can be dived as a deep dive, mid-water drift dive and Coral exploration in the shallow part.

-Currents are moderate and visibility between 5 and 25 metres.
+The currents are moderate with a visibility between 5 and 25 metres, all depending on weather conditions.

-full moon it is a favourite hangout for a school of huge Bumphead Parrotfishes.
+full moon it is a favourite hangout for a school of huge Bumphead parrotfish.
 Large Rays sometimes pass by as well as schooling

 Trevallies.